KanFudz/Robotics2_FKandIK_Group3_articulatedmanipulator_2024/README.md

 ## VII.
 Inverse Kinematics of Articulated Manipulator<a name="inverse-kinematics"></a>

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Both Inverse Kinematics and Forward Kinematics are used to make mechanical a manipulator move.
-The difference between them is that in Forward Kinematics, the given inputs are Joint Variables and by using the Homogeneous Transformation Matrix we will be able to get the output which is Position Vector.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Both Inverse Kinematics and Forward Kinematics are used to make a mechanical manipulator move.
+The difference between them is that in Forward Kinematics, the given inputs are Joint Variables and by using the Homogeneous Transformation Matrix we can get the output which is Position Vector.
 In Inverse Kinematics, the given is the Position Vector and the output is Joint Variables.

 **The image below is the computation of each equation for Articulated Manipulator in Top View**
 <br>